stacklok/codegate/docs/workspaces.md

 CodeGate tracks token usage per workspace, allowing you to monitor and analyze resource consumption across different contexts or projects.

-### Alerts and Monitoring
+### Prompts, Alerts and Monitoring

-Workspaces maintain their own alert history, making it easier to monitor and respond to issues within specific contexts.
+Workspaces maintain their own prompt and alert history, making it easier to monitor and respond to issues within specific contexts.

 ## Developing